vannguyengd/gooddata-ui/docs/20_misc__time_over_time_comparison.md

 newPreviousPeriodMeasure(masterMeasureOrLocalId, dateDataSetsShift, modifications);
 ```

-Where:
+where:

--  `masterMeasureOrLocalId` is the measure with data to compare; specify either measure's localIdentifier or measure itself
+-  `masterMeasureOrLocalId` is the measure with data to compare; specify either the measure's `localIdentifier` or the measure itself.
--  `dateDataSetsShift` is definition of period shift to apply; it is an object that with `dataSet` prop for date data set identifier and
-   `periodsAgo` prop to specify the period shift
+-  `dateDataSetsShift` is the definition of the period shift to apply; it is an object with the `dataSet` prop for the date dataset identifier and the `periodsAgo` prop to specify the period shift.
--  `modifications` is a fucntion which receives an object with functions to customize `format()` and `alias()`.
+-  `modifications` is a fucntion that receives an object with functions to customize `format()` and `alias()`.

 ### Example